mzlab-research/SMIntegration/README.md

 Please use a web browser to access: http://localhost:8787

 ### 🛠️ Availability of Source Code and Requirements
 SMIntegration is cross-platform.
-It is web-based and supports local deployment via either Docker or a native R (Shiny) environment.
+It is accessible via a web browser and also supports local deployment through either Docker or a native R (Shiny) environment.
 For users who wish to run SMIntegration locally via R:

 - **Operating System**: Linux (CentOS 7+, Ubuntu 18.04+, or other modern distributions recommended), Windows, or macOS.
 - **Programming Language**: R (v4.4.2+)
 - **Other Requirements**: